fullben/java-persistence-benchmark/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 All changes should honor the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
-You can run the `spotlessJavaApply` and `spotlessMiscApply` tasks to ensure that your Java code adheres to the Google Java Style (be aware that certain aspects of the style are not enforced by *spotless*, namely removing any wildcard imports) and that your other files are also formatted properly.
-Contributions that do not follow these requirements will not be accepted.
+You can run the `spotlessJavaApply` and `spotlessMiscApply` tasks to ensure that your Java code adheres to the Google Java Style (be aware that certain aspects of the style are not enforced by the Spotless plugin, namely removing all [wildcard imports](https://google.github.io/styleguide/javaguide.html#s3.3.1-wildcard-imports)) and that your other files are also formatted properly.
 Please make sure to update tests and documentation as appropriate.

+Contributions that do not follow these guidelines will not be accepted.

 ### Extensibility